 The reporting capabilities of the FSR are:

-persistent Alarm Flag that will signal an uplink frame rejection by an on-board SDLS function.
-This flag can be reset by the user once the rejection has been taken into account by the Mission Operation Center (MOC).
+persistent Alarm Flag that will signal a frame rejection by an on-board SDLS function.
+This flag can be reset by the user once the rejection has been taken into account by the Initiator (most often the Mission Operation Center (MOC)).

-non-persistent Security Event Flags to characterize security violations detected on the last received uplink frame such as an invalid Sequence Number, an invalid MAC (failed authentication), or an invalid SA.
+non-persistent Security Event Flags to characterize security violations detected on the last received frame such as an invalid Sequence Number, an invalid MAC (failed authentication), or an invalid SA.

-Security Parameter Index (SPI) of the last received uplink frame
+Security Parameter Index (SPI) of the last received frame

-Sequence Number (SN) of the last received uplink frame
+Sequence Number (SN) of the last received frame

-The Alarm Flag enables the systematic detection on the ground of any uplink frame rejection by SDLS.
-The detection latency is minimized by the transmission of the FSR in the OCF which is carried in every downlink frame.
+The Alarm Flag enables the systematic detection by the Initiator of any forward frame rejection by SDLS.
+The detection latency is minimized by the transmission of the FSR in the OCF which is carried in every return link frame.

-The Security Event Flags and the associated SPI/SN information enable the characterization of major security events occurring on an uplink frame provided that the FSR is transmitted to the ground for every uplink frame received (see §3.5 for discussion of FSR transmission rate).
+The Security Event Flags and the associated SPI/SN information enable the characterization of major security events occurring on a forward frame provided that the FSR is transmitted to the Initiator for every forward frame received (see §3.5 for discussion of FSR transmission rate).

 Concept of Operation